qddjs/qdd/README.md

   in `package.json`.
 * Your project operates just fine if you pass `--ignore-scripts` to `npm` or `yarn` when you install dependencies.
+* You don't rely on `bundleDependencies`.
+* None of your dependencies are from git URLs or other non-registry sources.
 * Your operating system is UNIXey (*).

 > (*) Note: For the moment, Windows is not supported.
 This will change real